Calls To Action

 HOPWA NEEDS YOUR HELP for FY22 Budget

-The National AIDS Housing Coalition, and over 250 organizations throughout the country implore Congress to fund HOPWA at least at $600 million for FY22.
+If Congress and the President are serious about ending the HIV epidemic in America, we implore you to fund HOPWA at least at $600 million for FY22.